AnandSinhaProjects/Recommendation_System_Python_JAX/README.md

 ## The User-Item Matrix

 It’s extremely common to hear those who work on recommendation systems talk about matrices, and in particular the user-item matrix.
 While linear algebra is deep, both mathematically and as it applies to RecSys, we will begin with simple relationships.

+MORE TO BE ADDED TRYING TO FIND IT